• Skip to primary navigation

 For the lo mein sauce:

 • Oyster sauce and soy sauce - These two are the main flavors of lo mein sauce.
-The oyster sauce adds body and umami flavor, while the soy sauce thins out the sauce and adds saltiness.
-We recommend the low sodium soy sauce, however, if using regular soy sauce, use a little less.
+The oyster sauce adds body and umami flavor, while the soy sauce thins out the sauce and adds needed saltiness.
+We recommend using low sodium soy sauce, but if you're using regular soy sauce, use a little less.

 • Sugar - To help sweetened and round out the flavor of the lo mein sauce.